SteveJustin1963/tec-MINT/README.md

 # Ver 2 getting respectable
 - new release, see my updated ver 2 manual
-- John really really promised to fix bugs that same night [bugs](https://github.com/orgMINT/MINT/issues)
+- John still fixing bugs  [bugs](https://github.com/orgMINT/MINT/issues)
-- my 2k cannot handle big halibut, i should move to 4k or more, or the mighty G
+- my 2k cannot handle big halibut, i should move to 4k or more, or the mighty G ?
 - I wish to add SPI cct .. see [tec-SCOPE ](https://github.com/SteveJustin1963/tec-SCOPE)
-- edge play time with /int calls :Z function
+- need to test /int calls :Z function
-- need a larger variable and function set, iincreased tto 2 ccharacters wwould bbe aa ggood sstart
+- need a larger variable and function set, increased to 2 characters would be a good start

 # Ver 3 2025 maybe
 - adapted from JH's comments